Packaging request #2692

 Updated by bill-auger 9 months ago

 i was thinking the same - i looked into it a bit - they claim to have some code in it which guarantees absolutely no unauthorized connections to third-parties - i dunno if i believe that; but it is interesting

-overall, i was less than impressed by it though - the website describes it as a community-maintained fork of the libre-fox project; so i looked at the libre-fox project - AFAICT, that project lasted for less than a year and was abandoned several months before libre-wolf "forked" it - of course, as the project was abandoned, they did not actually fork it, they simply took over maintenance and renamed it - i dont see any reason why they had to change the name - its probably exactly the same code, with new management
+overall, i was less than impressed by it though - the website describes it as a community-maintained fork of the 'libre-fox' project; so i looked at the libre-fox project - AFAICT, that project lasted for less than a year and was abandoned several months before libre-wolf "forked" it - of course, as the project was abandoned, they did not actually fork it, they simply took on its' maintenance role, and renamed it - i dont see any reason why they had to change the name - it is presumably the same code-base, with new maintainers

-if i wanted to move in this direction, the first thing i would do, is suggest to the libre-wolf team, that the best thing they could do for the sake of a "libre firefox", would be to join the gnuzilla team - if that happened, there would be more confidence that the dev were sincerely dedicated to software freedom, and most importantly that project was sustainable
+if i wanted to move in this direction, the first thing i would do, is suggest to the libre-wolf team, that the best thing they could do, for the sake of maintaining "a libre firefox", would be to join the gnuzilla effort - if that happened, there would be more confidence that the devs were sincerely dedicated to software freedom, and most importantly, that project would endure

 the spartan website is not very convincing - for example, the tag line is "A fork of Firefox, focused on privacy, security and freedom." - the remainder of the page mentions some privacy features, and some security features, but not another word about "freedom" - despite what grizzlyuser found by digging, i found no obvious indication of how it is somehow more "libre" than firefox on the website; which i would expect to be highlighted prominently, given the chosen name